Calculating Branch Circuit Size for Electric Tankless Water Heaters

 Step-by-Step: Calculating the Circuit Size for a Tankless Water Heater

-Follow these steps to accurately determine the correct branch circuit size for a tankless water heater, ensuring a safe and code-compliant installation on a 240-volt circuit.
+Follow these steps to determine the correct branch circuit size for a tankless water heater on a 240-volt circuit.

 Confidently install high-power appliances.
 Enroll in our load calculation courses.